WEC-Sim/WEC-Sim/source/code_structure.rst

 Functions & External Codes
 --------------------------
 While the bulk of the WEC-Sim code consists of the WEC-Sim classes and the WEC-Sim library, the source code also includes supporting functions and external codes.
-These include third party Matlab functions to read ``*.h5`` and ``*.stl`` files, WEC-Sim Matlab functions to write ``*.h5`` files and run WEC-Sim in batch mode, MoorDyn compiled executables, python macros for ParaView vizualisation, and the PTO-Sim class and library.
+These include third party Matlab functions to read ``*.h5`` and ``*.stl`` files, WEC-Sim Matlab functions to write ``*.h5`` files and run WEC-Sim in batch mode, MoorDyn compiled executables, python macros for ParaView visualization, and the PTO-Sim class and library.
 Additionally, BEMIO can be used to create the hydrodynamic ``*.h5`` file required by WEC-Sim.
-MoorDyn is an open source code that must be downloaded seperately.
+MoorDyn is an open source code that must be downloaded separately.
 Users may obtain, modify, and recompile the code as well as desired.